Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Fitness manager

-As your personal training career progresses and you get more and more experience helping clients, you might start looking for alternative routes in the fitness industry.
-One great option is becoming a fitness manager at a local gym or fitness studio.
+As your personal training career progresses and you gain more experience helping clients, consider alternative careers in the fitness industry.
+One excellent option is to become a local gym or studio fitness manager.

 Fitness managers oversee many types of gym operations.
 You might be in charge of things like: